The New York Knicks concluded their season the same way as the previous four: out of the playoffs.

 Mudiay, another former lottery pick on whom New York bought low, yielded weaker results.
 He shot just 19.6 percent on 3s with the Knicks after a fluky strong start with the Denver Nuggets (37.3 percent), producing a worse true shooting percentage (.428) in New York than Ntilikina.
 Though Mudiay started 14 games, he looks unlikely to be part of the Knicks' core long term.

-Second-round pick Damyean Dotson showed flashes, exploding for 30 points in a win over Miami last week, but must improve on 32.4 percent 3-point shooting.
+Second-round pick Damyean Dotson showed flashes, exploding for 30 points in a win over Miami last week, but he must improve on 32.4 percent 3-point shooting.
 And fellow rookie Luke Kornet, signed to a two-way contract, showed the Porzingis-like ability to make 3s (shooting 35.4 percent) and block shots (1.8 per 36 minutes) in limited action, albeit without the kind of finishing, shot creation or rebounding that round out Porzingis' game.

 How will Knicks get better?